da-maltsev/DA-SETUP/README.md

 # DA SETUP

-My humble setup for fresh [EOS with GNOME](https://endeavouros.com/) highly inspired by DHH's [Omakub](https://github.com/basecamp/omakub/tree/master)
+My humble setup for fresh [EOS with GNOME](https://endeavouros.com/) is strongly inspired by DHH's [Omakub](https://github.com/basecamp/omakub/tree/master)

-<details><summary>other distros</summary>probably will work on other Arch-based distros with gnome and yay too
+<details><summary>other distros</summary>probably gonna work on other Arch-based distros with gnome and yay
 </details>

 ### To set everything up: